ippontech/blog-usa/posts/go-cli-from-scratch.md

 $ go run main.go add --file test.md test
 ```

-We should now be able to save templates but how can we confirm its actually saved.
-This where the next command `list` comes into play.
+We should now be able to save templates but how can we confirm it's actually saved.
+This is where the next command `list` comes into play.

 ### Add List Command
 This command will list all the available templates in the template folder.
-With this we can validate the `test.md` template was added successfully.
+With this, we can validate the `test.md` template was added successfully.
 Similar to the add command we'll be relying on the `os` package to manage files and folder paths.

 Jumping back to our steps, we'll first define the usage message: